When it comes to reading the Bible, you don’t have to be a scholar to enjoy God’s Word.

 Writing down passages of Scripture is a great way to help you remember and meditate on God’s character and attributes.

 To begin, simply write out the entire passage of Scripture you read.
 Once the passage is written, make note of God’s commands, promises and character that were revealed in the passage.
 Then, look for repeated words and phrases and how you can apply it to your life.
+This might be one of my favorite ways to study the Bible!

 Getting started is easier than you think!